Shaun Rutherford

-Shaun Rutherford (born 3 October 1996) is a Scottish footballer who plays as a defender for Tranent Juniors.
-Rutherford started his career with Livingston, and has also played for Queen of the South, Cowdenbeath and Arbroath on loan.
+Shaun Rutherford (born 3 October 1996) is a Scottish footballer who played as a defender for Bo'ness United.
+Rutherford started his career with Livingston, and has also played for Queen of the South, Cowdenbeath, Tranent Juniors and Arbroath on loan.

-He currently is playing for Tranent Juniors.

 Career

 Rutherford began his career at Livingston and was included in the first team squad on 28 September 2013, as an unused substitute in a 5–1 home win against Cowdenbeath in the Scottish Championship.
 Rutherford played on 3 May 2014 in the final league match of the campaign in a 2–0 home win against Raith Rovers, replacing Marc McNulty in added time.

 On 17 June 2015, Rutherford moved to Queen of the South.
 Rutherford made his debut for Queens away to Rangers at Ibrox on 17 October 2015, replacing Alex Harris for the final three minutes of the 2–1 defeat.